YichaoOU/HemTools/docs/content/Visualization/signal_plot_bed.rst

-Average signal over multiple peaks
+Average signal for multiple bw over one bed
 ==========================================

 ::